-The Designated Safeguarding Lead in school are: Mrs Katie Pashley and Miss Laura Greenwood
+The Designated Safeguarding Lead in school is: Mrs Katie Pashley

-Designated governor for Child Protection is: Mrs Karen Parnell
+Designated governor for Child Protection is: Miss Scarlett Elliott

 Our safeguarding and child protection policy can be viewed in the policy section of the website or parents on request.

 Do you have concerns about the safety of a child?

 Members of the public should call Children’s Social Work Services during office hours (9.00am – 5.00pm) on 0113 2224403.